 Pink might not really be a color of choice for most in the modern bathroom, but it surely stands out from the pack and gives the gray bathroom a snazzy, cheerful appeal.
 Since the color is inevitably associated with all things feminine, you cannot really escape this aspect while using it in the bathroom as well.
 But those daring enough to try hot pinks and bolder fuchsia will be able to fashion a modern bathroom that is anything but girlish!
 Look beyond the stereotype and you will easily see how this combination of gray and pink can create a cozy and comforting escape.

 Gray and Blue Bathrooms

-Blue bathrooms are simply timeless and they never fail to impress.
-But this winter, try out something beyond the usual and venture beyond the classic color duo of blue and white and bring gray into the spectrum.
-Gray and blue as a combination is far more exciting and it presents you with a wide range of opportunities as you can even add white as the third color in the room.
-Lighter shades of blue be also used extensively even as gray takes a backseat in these elegant bathrooms.
+Blue bathrooms are simply timeless, and they never fail to impress.
+But this winter, try out something beyond the usual and venture beyond the classic color duo of blue and white by bringing gray into the spectrum.
+Gray and blue as a combination is far more exciting and it presents you with a wide range of opportunities, as you can even add white as the third color in the room.
+Lighter shades of blue can also be used extensively, even as gray takes a backseat in these elegant bathrooms.

 Refreshing Presence of Green!

-Green and gray is a less common combination in the bathroom (or for that matter, in any room of the house) and it is hard to pull off unless you get the balance absolutely right.
-You might want to stay away from very dark shades of green when combining it with gray in the bathroom as it can create a dull and at times garish atmosphere.
-Lighter tones of gray combines with lime green and olive green with matte finish work well in classic, Victorian and shabby chic style bathrooms while contemporary bathrooms in gray benefit from simple pops of green.
+Green and gray is a less common combination in the bathroom (or for that matter, in any room of the house), and it is hard to pull off unless you get the balance absolutely right.
+You might want to stay away from very dark shades of green when combining it with gray in the bathroom, as it can create a dull and at times garish atmosphere.
+Lighter tones of gray combine with lime green and olive green, with a matte finish working well in classic, Victorian and shabby chic style bathrooms, while contemporary bathrooms in gray benefit from simple pops of green.

 Spunky Orange and Serene Gray